Shop Subscribe

 5 Back-to-School Tips and Ideas from Veteran Teachers

 Back-to-school can be both an exciting and overwhelming time for teachers.
-There are several nuggets of advice that veteran teachers wished someone would have told them when first starting out.
+There are several nuggets of advice that veteran teachers wish someone had given them when they first started out.
 Here are five of them:

 1. Organize Your Classroom as Soon as Possible

 Teachers need to organize their classrooms as soon as possible.
-For those who have never put together a classroom before, take a walk around the school and see what other teachers are doing.
-Make sure to invest in a solid bookcase; preferably one with wheels so the room can easily be rearranged throughout the year.
+For those who have never put together a classroom, take a walk around the school to see what other teachers are doing.
+Make sure to invest in a solid bookcase, preferably one with wheels, so the room can be easily rearranged throughout the year.

 2. Make Name Cards for Every Student